rdntech14/AuthenticationAndAuthorization/README.md

 Multi-Factor Authentication (MFA) requires multiple means of authentication.
 One example is logging into a website with your username and password but then you are asked to provide a one-time access code that the website sends to the user’s cell phone.
 The goal is to create multiple security layers to provide a higher level of assurance during the authentication step.

+## Auth

+The server sends back a header stating it requires authentication for a given realm.
+The user provides the username and password, which the browser concatenates (username + ":" + password), and base64 encodes.
+This encoded string is then sent using a "Authorization"-header on each request from the browser.
+Because the credentials are only encoded, not encrypted, this is highly insecure unless it is sent over https.

 https://medium.com/@vivekmadurai/different-ways-to-authenticate-a-web-application-e8f3875c254a

 ## how to handle authentication on RESTful APIs.